Dinosaurs, daimyo and magnificent gardens in a venerable castle town

-Fukui is the prefecture's central transport hub with connections to both Osaka and Kanazawa.
+Fukui City is the prefecture's central transport hub with connections to both Osaka and Kanazawa.

 Relax like a lord at Yokokan Garden

-Fukui has an abundance of stunning gardens and parks, but Yokokan Garden is the jewel.
-Originally built as the villa of the Matsudaira family — the daimyo that ruled over the Echizen Domain from the Edo Period (1603 – 1868) through to the Meiji Restoration (1868) — these beautiful gardens surround a large pond.
+Fukui City boasts an abundance of stunning gardens and parks, but Yokokan Garden is the jewel.
+Originally built as the villa of the Matsudaira family—the daimyo that ruled over the Echizen Domain from the Edo period (1603–1868) through to the Meiji era (1868-1912)—these beautiful gardens surround a large pond.
 Walking around the garden, you may feel you've gone back centuries in time.

 Get a panoramic view of the garden from the villa

-Once you've done a lap around the garden, be sure to explore the villa itself.
-Restored to its original state after being destroyed during World War II, this is the epitome of traditional Japanese architecture.
+Once you've explored the garden, be sure to explore the villa itself.
+Restored to its original state after being destroyed during World War II, this villa is the epitome of traditional Japanese architecture.
 With a panoramic view of the gardens, sitting in the villa gives you a taste of what it was like to be a noble.

 Stroll through a tunnel of pink along the Asuwa River

-The Asuwa River runs right through the middle of downtown Fukui.
+The Asuwa River runs right through the middle of downtown Fukui City.
 Every spring, 600 cherry trees create a beautiful tunnel of blossoms by the river.

 Dinosaurs, temples, and castles

-Maruoka Castle , one of just 12 in Japan that has a surviving, intact keep from the feudal age, is another possibility.
+Maruoka Castle , one of just twelve castles in Japan that has a surviving, intact keep from the feudal age, is another possibility.

 Spring is not the only time of the year that you can catch some beautiful blooms.
-If you head over to the Cosmos Koen Garden during the fall, you'll be rewarded with a fantastic view—a field of 100 million cosmos flowers in full bloom.
+If you head over to the Miyanoshita Cosmos Garden during the fall, you'll be rewarded with a fantastic view—a field of millions of cosmos flowers in full bloom.

 Indulge in some Echizen crab